Environmental pollution is the biggest challenge facing the world today.

 Noise pollution can cause stress, anxiety, headaches, irritability, hearing loss, and sleep loss resulting in decreased productivity.

-Too much light causes eye strain and stress, harming our eyes and decreasing our quality of life.
-Light pollution also causes a decrease in the hormone melatonin that helps us to fall asleep, resulting in restlessness and fatigue.
+- Light pollution causes eye strain, stress, headaches, and depression.
+It also causes a decrease in the hormone melatonin that helps us to fall asleep, resulting in restlessness and fatigue.

 - Many mammals, insects, birds, and reptiles are photoperiodic meaning their movement, mating, growth and development, and eating cycles are regulated by natural light patterns.

 We tend to think that we’re the only ones we affect with our noise and light pollution, but these disruptive stimuli interfere with natural animal behaviors and cycles, causing a decrease in wildlife populations.